Major Revisions: Is Your Paper Still Safe?

 In many journals, “major revisions” indicates that the manuscript has been reviewed and that substantial changes are requested before further consideration.

-Depending on the journal, this may involve revisions to methods, analysis, structure, reporting, or interpretation.
+Depending on the journal, this may involve revisions to:

 2. Why Journals Request Major Revisions